Operation Rubicon: Negotiations on the Middle East conflict

 In the course of the 1978 Camp David Accords negotiations, the NSA was able to read communications from the Egyptian side and therefore knew their negotiating position.
-The agreement, negotiated under then U.S. President Jimmy Carter, resulted in the Israeli-Egyptian peace treaty in 1979.
+The agreement, negotiated under then U.S. President Jimmy Carter, resulted in the Israeli-Egyptian peace treaty of 1979.

 Falklands War

 During the 1982 Falklands War between Argentina and the United Kingdom, it was apparently possible to decipher a large part of Argentina's encrypted communications.
 Even before the war, the intelligence services of the Netherlands had gained access to Argentinian communications using Crypto AG devices, being familiar with its weaknesses as part of the Maximator alliance.
 The full details were subsequently shared with the British GCHQ, which prior to Argentina's attack had not focused on this country.
 The ability of the GCHQ to rapidly decode Argentinian communication played a fundamental role in the war.
-In its later stages, after realizing that their communication had been compromised, Argentina began to change their cryptographic keys much more frequently, which made it harder to decrypt.
+In its later stages, after realising that their communication had been compromised, Argentina began to change their cryptographic keys much more frequently, which made it harder to decrypt.

-US conflict with Libya
+U.S. conflict with Libya

 After the attack on the Berlin discotheque La Belle in April 1986, the BND and NSA intercepted communications between the Libyan embassy in East Berlin and Tripoli.
 Then-U.S. President Ronald Reagan stated that he had clear evidence that dictator Muammar Gaddafi was behind the operation, and his country could track all Libyan communications.
 The disclosure of his own capabilities was linked to the need to justify U.S. attacks on the country (Operation El Dorado Canyon).

 U.S. invasion of Panama

 In 1989, the United States invaded Panama (Operation Just Cause).
-Through Operation Rubicon, U.S. intelligence agencies knew that wanted President Manuel Noriega was in the Vatican embassy in Panama City.
+Through Operation Rubicon, U.S. intelligence services knew that wanted President Manuel Noriega was in the Vatican embassy in Panama City.